 The Challenges of Long-Distance Caregiving

 Distance becomes increasingly problematic as parents age and begin experiencing more difficulty with day-to-day tasks.
-Adult children try to keep tabs on things from afar, but they must travel to their parents to handle serious matters, such as hospitalizations and other emergencies.
+Adult children try their best to keep tabs on things from afar, but they must travel to their parents to keep an eye out for signs they need help and to handle serious matters, such as hospitalizations and other emergencies.
 Even one last-minute trip can cause issues with work, childcare, pets and other responsibilities.
 When a parent begins needing regular assistance, there is only so much that can be done from across the state or across the country.

 I frequently advise long-distance caregivers to help their loved ones find supportive services in their own area, but this can be difficult and offers the family little oversight of the situation.
-You can research care providers and check references, but it’s always best to have a certain degree of hands-on involvement when it comes to managing elder care.
+You can research care providers and check references, but it’s always best to have a certain degree of hands-on involvement when it comes to managing elder care and elder care providers.
 Let’s face it, long-distance caregiving is hard, especially when no family members live nearby to monitor the situation.

 If moving closer to aging parents isn’t an option, the adult children tend to beg Mom and Dad to do the relocating.
-Parents usually balk.
-Can you blame them?
+Parents usually balk, but can you blame them?

 Even if we succeed in moving elderly parents nearer to us, depression can still take hold when loved ones are close by.
 As much as we’d like to think that family is everything, change is hard on older individuals, especially when they wind up starting from scratch in an unfamiliar place.